ZiweiNiexiaoer/CPGAN/README.md

 # CPGAN
-official code, trained model and dataset of our paper
+official code, trained model and dataset of our paper in PMB : Whole-body CT-to-PET synthesis using a customized transformer-enhanced GAN.